nldlabs/nlddoc/docs/CLI/init.md

 ### Error Handling

-If the directory doesn't exist or isn't writable, nlddoc will:
+If the directory doesn't exist or isn't writable, fastdocs will:
 - Show an error message
 - Exit with code 1